Sainik Schools: History

 The inspiration for setting up the Sainik Schools came from the Royal Indian Military College (RIMC) and Royal Indian Military Schools (now called Rashtriya Military School or RMS) which have given India many service chiefs.
 1 RIMC and 5 RMS were established by the government after the World War I to Indianise the British Colonial Military in India by providing western style education with the aim to prepare the potential pool of future military officers.
 RIMC was established in 1922.
 Five RMS were established, namely Chail Military School in 1922, Ajmer Military School in 1930, Belgaum Military School in 1945, Bangalore Military School in 1946 and Dholpur Military School in 1962.
 First Sainik School came up in 1961.
 Additionally, there are several private military schools, Maharashtra has highest number of those.
 Oldest private military school is Bhonsala Military School, which was established in 1937.

 Although Sainik School, Lucknow, established in 1960 was the first Sainik School, is not under the Sainik School Society, but rather under Uttar Pradesh Sainik Schools Society, which is registered under the Indian Societies Registration Act (1860).

 In 2008, in his Union Budget the Finance minister, P Chidambaram, allocated ₹2 crore to each of the 25 Sainik schools, to counter rising attrition in the defence forces, especially at the officer level.

 Sainik schools are ordinary citizen's public school where deserving students get high-quality education irrespective of their income or class background.
 Seats are reserved for children of SC/ST and serving/retired defence personnel.

 The objective of the Sainik Schools is to prepare the students to lead as officers in the Defence Services of the country.
-The schools select bright and promising students through an All India Sainik School Entrance Examination (AISSEE) and focus on moulding their overall personality with emphasis on extracurricular activities.
+The schools select bright and promising students through an All India Sainik Schools Entrance Exam (AISSEE) and focus on moulding their overall personality with emphasis on extracurricular activities.

 Sainik schools resources allow cadets to develop their skills in sports, academics and other extracurricular activities.
 Infrastructure in Sainik Schools include running tracks, cross-country tracks, indoor games, parade grounds, boxing rings, firing ranges, canoeing clubs, horse riding clubs, mountaineering clubs, trekking and hiking club, obstacles courses, football, hockey and cricket fields, as well as volleyball and basketball courts.
 Cadets also become a part of NCC.
 A cadet who completes their 12th standard usually possess a NCC B certificate.

 Cadets are assigned to houses.
 They are classified as sub-juniors, juniors and seniors respectively depending upon their class of study.
 Cadets compete in sports, physical training, academics, cross country, drill and various other competitions to win their house trophy.